As Tall as Lions (album): Recording and production

 The album took seven months to write and two months to record.
-It was produced by Mike Watts and Steve Haigler at VuDu Studios in Freeport, NY and was released on CD and Limited Edition Vinyl.
+It was produced by Mike Watts and Steve Haigler at VuDu Studios in Freeport, NY, a duo that offered to help with their record after they had gone to one of their shows.
+The album was released on CD and Limited Edition Vinyl.

 Lyrics

 The lyrics for the album were primarily written by Saen Fitzgerald, but each member contributed.

 The writing of the lyrics for "Song for Luna" began with the word "summer" (which was also a working title for the track), which was a suggestion from Nigro.

 Fitzgerald wrote the lyrics for the track "Stab City" based on a friend's description of the Irish city of Limerick, although Fitzgerald had never visited.

 The track "Ghost of York" refers to the English city of York, but Fitzgerald says the lyrics describe a story that is "basically a metaphor for imaginary friends and trying to connect with somebody when there’s nobody there and you end up connecting with your own self".